LaisSL08/unit2-CS/Project/Project 02 - Lais and Alena.md

 ##for i in range(5):
 line = arduino.readline().decode('utf-8')
 ```
 **In this part of the code, we start by using the print() command, again to create a header for the data being read.
 The header must show "Time (s)," "Humidity (%)," and "Temperature (C)" to indicate each type of data being collected.
 This makes the data more organized and easier to analyze.
-Next, we must start a connection with the arduino, so we use the serial.Serial() function, again we have to specify the port which the arduino is connec**
+Next, we must start a connection with the arduino, so we use the serial.Serial() function, again we have to specify the port which the arduino is connected to the arduino, in this case was the COM5.
+Again, we sete the baud rate to 9600 which will match the data transmitted between the arduino and the computer.
+And a timeout of 5 seconds before moving on.
+After finalizing this step, we have the variable named time, which we will set its value to 0, this variable is the one that will monitor the real time values.
+Finally, we end this step using the function readline() to read the data collected by the arduino, and as the data is in bytes we use the function .decode('utf-8') to make the data humanly understandable.
+This whole process will ensure we have the data for time, humidity, and temperature without any mistakes.**

 ```.py
 while not line.startswith('48-hour'):
     line = arduino.readline().decode('utf-8')